wireapp/wire-server/docs/src/developer/reference/oauth.md

 the maximum number of active refresh tokens per user and app should be limited (what is a sensitive number, 10?)

-once a new token is requested and the limit is exceeded, the oldest refresh token will be deleted/invalidated
+once a new token is requested and the limit is exceeded, the oldest refresh token will be deleted/invalidated if the bearer of the invalidated token is not identical to the requester, it could mean that the bearer of the invalidated token needs to re-authorize

 once a refresh token is used, it will be invalidated and a new refresh token will be generated and returned as part of the response (token rotation)